Most Effective Products

 Rat Nest in Wall

-There are a few ways to tell if a rat or mice has made itself at home in your residential garage.
-In some scenarios, only a handful of rodent signs may be noticed whereas there could be multiple indicators of rat or mice infestation.
-When one or more of these signs are noticed, you will want to quickly implement some rodent control methods.
+There are a few ways to tell if a rat or mouse has made it home in your residential garage.
+In some scenarios, only a handful of rodent signs may be noticed, but there could be multiple indicators of rat or mouse infestation.
+When one or more of these signs are noticed, you will want to implement rodent control methods quickly.

-Droppings: Fecal matter smaller than 1/4 inches are mice droppings, and anything larger than this would be rats.
-House mice are the most common mice species to be encountered in a homeowners garages.
-Similar to the shape and size of rice the house mouse droppings will be dark to light brown in color and have a smooth appearance.
+Droppings: Fecal matter smaller than 1/4 inch is mouse droppings, and anything larger than this would be rats.
+House mice are the most common mouse species encountered in homeowners' garages.
+Similar to the shape and size of rice, house mouse droppings are dark to light brown in color and have a smooth appearance.

-In contrast to mouse fecal matter, rat feces are more larger in length and broader.
-Norway rats have blunt ends measuring 3/4 inches and roof rats will have pointed ends ranging up to 1/2 inches long.
-Rat droppings have a black coloration and like mice scatter their waste sporadically as they travel around the garage.
+In contrast to mouse fecal matter, rat feces are larger in length and broader.
+Norway rats have blunt ends measuring 3/4 inches, and roof rats have pointed ends that range up to 1/2 inch in length.
+Rat droppings have a black coloration and, like mice, scatter their waste sporadically as they travel around the garage.

-Gnawing: Scratch marks or holes left behind after a rat or mice chews on something are often more easy to see.
-Rodents must chew on various materials to keep their front incisor teeth sharp and maintain its size.
-Materials often gnawed on in a garage are wall insulation, available wiring in walls, mowers, and cars, dog food bags, plastic bags or trash bags, bird and grass seeds, cardboard boxes, and edges of furniture kept in garages.
+Gnawing: Scratch marks or holes left behind after a rat or mouse chews on something are often more easy to see.
+Rodents must chew on various materials to keep their front incisor teeth sharp and maintain their size.
+Materials often gnawed on in a garage are wall insulation, available wiring in walls, mowers, and cars, dog food bags, plastic bags or trash bags, bird and grass seeds, cardboard boxes, and the edges of furniture kept in garages.

-Nests: A mouse or rat nest can be made out of anything these invasive pests can find such as shredded paper, cloth, fiber, leaves, grass, and other materials gnawed on by the rodent.
+Nests: A mouse or rat nest can be made from anything these invasive pests can find, such as shredded paper, cloth, fiber, leaves, grass, and other materials gnawed on by the rodent.
 Unlike bird nests, a rodent nest is bundled into a messy ball with no particular order of how materials are stacked.
-Rodent nests are often found in places that are warm like within the walls, behind appliances like a washing machine, inside of furniture, or idle machinery.
+Rodent nests are often found in warm places like within the walls, behind appliances like a washing machine, inside of furniture, or idle machinery.

-close to food sources and well hidden like inside wall spaces, behind appliances like a washing machine or furniture kept in the garage, and within engines of unused machinery.
+close to food sources and well hidden, such as inside wall spaces, behind appliances like a washing machine or furniture kept in the garage, and within the engines of unused machinery.

-Foul Odors: Any strange smells that contain a foul, musky odor could be a sign of a rodents deification and urine.
+Foul Odors: Any strange smells that contain a foul, musky odor could indicate a rodent's deification and urine.
 Mice and rats often defecate prominently as they travel around your garage and across stored items.

 Sounds: Listen for scratching sounds or light thumping, usually at night.
-Rodents are evasive creatures that are most active during the night when there is less people activity.
-When listening for rat or mice sounds they may come from inside walls, under shelving and other objects, inside machinery, and storage containers.
+Rodents are evasive creatures that are most active at night when there is less human activity.
+When listening for rat or mouse sounds, they may come from inside walls, under shelving and other objects, inside machinery, and storage containers.

 How to Get Rid of Rats and Mice in Garage

-Before moving forward with any form of rodent control, you will need to wear the proper personal protective equipment (PPE) to protect yourself against their waste and avoid leaving your scent on any rodent control products.
+Before moving forward with any form of rodent control, you must wear the proper personal protective equipment (PPE) to protect yourself against their waste and avoid leaving your scent on rodent control products.

 It would be best to follow this plan at least several weeks before the weather becomes cooler in your region.
-Wait until rodent infestation is controlled before implementing cleaning practices such as mopping, disinfection, or air fresheners as this could deter them from visiting traps.
-If there are no rodents present then this practice can be used.
+Wait until the rodent infestation is controlled before implementing cleaning practices such as mopping, disinfection, or air fresheners, as this could deter them from visiting traps.
+If there are no rodents present, then this practice can be used.

 Make Your Garage Less Desirable